bluesky/tiled/docs/source/how-to/configuration.md

-# Serve Catalogs using Configuration Files
+# Serve Trees using Configuration Files

 For all but the simplest deployments, a configuration file is needed to spell out all the options.